EBISPOT/ols4/README.md

 ### Running the dataload locally

 All related files for loading and managing data are in `dataload`.
-Make sure to set `OLS4_CONFIG` environment variable to specify what ontologies to load.
+Make sure to set `OLS4_CONFIG` environment variable to specify what configuration file to use, which in turn determines what ontologies to load.

 	export OLS4_CONFIG=./dataload/configs/efo.json